intel-lab-lkp/linux/Documentation/process/deprecated.rst

 __deprecated
 ------------
-While this attribute does visually mark an interface as deprecated, it `does not produce warnings during builds any more
+While this attribute does visually mark an interface as deprecated, it `does not produce warnings during builds anymore
 <https://git.kernel.org/linus/771c035372a036f83353eef46dbb829780330234>`_
-because one of the standing goals of the kernel is to build without warnings and no one was actually doing anything to remove these deprecated interfaces.
-While using `__deprecated` is nice to note an old API in a header file, it isn't the full solution.
+because one of the standing goals of the kernel is to build without warnings and no effort was made to remove these deprecated interfaces.
+While using `__deprecated` is nice to note an old API in a header file, it is not the full solution.
 Such interfaces must either be fully removed from the kernel, or added to this file to discourage others from using them in the future.